• Tel: +44(0)1479 821248

 KEY MOMENTS at our Friday round-up – which will be yours?

-• Mountain Ringlet, Northern Brown Argus, Northern Damselfly and other rare butterflies and dragonflies.
+• Mountain Ringlet, Scotch Argus and other rare butterflies and dragonflies.
 Moth-trapping each night if weather allows in a variety of local habitats.

 Please also consider our 'Highland Wildlife in early summer' holiday, timed just three weeks earlier.
 The two tours should witness a marked change in seasonal wildlife.